agsb/immu/Details.md

 ## Conclusion

 I see Forth as a model of the RNA-DNA type.
 The inner interpreter acts as RNA and dictionaries act as DNA.

 It consumes information and produces transformations.
-The primitives words act as the AGCT proteines.
+The primitives words act as the ACTG proteines.

 Some information produces recipes, sequences of algorithms encoded by references to routines, that change the information.
 Like real protein sequences.